dmitrijsk/AttentionHTR/README.md

 ## Acknowledgements

-* This work has been partially supported by the Riksbankens Jubileumsfond (Reference number IN20-0040, Labour's Memory project).
+* This work has been partially supported by the Riksbankens Jubileumsfond (Reference number IN20-0040), [Labour's memory project](https://www.rj.se/en/grants/2020/labours-memory.-digitization-of-annual-and-financial-reports-of-blue-collar-worker-unions-1880-2020/).
 * Our implementation is based on [Clova AI's deep text recognition benchmark](https://github.com/clovaai/deep-text-recognition-benchmark).
 * The authors would like to thank Facebook Research for [the Imgur5K dataset](https://github.com/facebookresearch/IMGUR5K-Handwriting-Dataset).
+* The authors would like to thank the Centre for Digital Humanities Uppsala [(CDHU)](https://www.abm.uu.se/cdhu-eng) for their kind support and encouragement.
 * The computations were performed through resources provided by the Swedish National Infrastructure for Computing (SNIC) at Chalmers Centre for Computational Science and Engineering (C3SE).

 ## References